Seeking ideas for different classroom desk arrangements to try?

 Students are encouraged to work together and move freely between workstations as necessary.

-This classroom desk arrangement is not best suited for independent learning or lecturing.
+This classroom seating arrangement is not best suited for independent learning or lecturing.

 Stadium seating helps students toward the back see the front of the room.
 The desks are arranged in rows with two columns.